huckels15/AC215_BlackKnights/README.md

    Follows standard conventions with modifications made to support model training.

 3. **`src/resnet/requirements.txt`**
-   We used the following packages for model training and data preprocessing:
+   We used the following packages for resnet model training and data preprocessing:
    - numpy
    - scipy
    - matplotlib